scottvr/IDECEx/README.md

 I started putting some ideas into a text document and threw a small initial barebones calculator up on a webserver.
 I'm putting it here just to try to be more disciplined and less sloppy with  personal projects.

 ______
-Pasting my informal "requirements doc" and other ramblings pertaining to The IDECEx below.
+>Pasting my informal "requirements doc" and other ramblings pertaining to The IDECEx below.
+I'm not a software engineering manager nor product or project manager, and I don't have a team of frontend devs who will read this and deliver the goods.
+It's for me to try to focus on deliverables, avoiding scope-creep and resist the ADHD-propensity to shiner things.
+For more esoteric stuff like what libraries might be well-suited for the visualizations, I may add ChatGPT or Claude (or whatever LLM) to the team, but in any case this is a work in progress, not a released product.

 ______
 ## <ins>The Equation</ins> (Calculation)